Classical and Quantum Mechanics via Lie algebras: Entropy and information theory

 The concept of entropy also plays an important role in \bfi{information theory}.
 To connect the information theoretical notion of entropy with the present setting, we present in this section an informal example of a simple stochastic model in which the entropy has a natural information theoretical interpretation.
 We then discuss what this may teach us about a non-stochastic macroscopic view of the situation.

-We assume that we have a simple stationary device which, in regular intervals, delivers a reading $n$ from a countable set $\cal N$ of possible readings.
+We assume that we have a simple stationary device that, in regular intervals, delivers a reading $n$ from a countable set $\cal N$ of possible readings.
 For example, the device might count the number of events of a certain kind in fixed periods of time; then ${\cal N}=\{0,1,2,\dots \}$.

 We suppose that, by observing the device in action for some time, we are led to some conjecture about the (expected) relative frequencies $p _n$ of readings $n\in \cal N$; since the device is stationary, these relative frequencies are independent of time.
 If $\cal N$ is finite and not too large, we might take averages and wait until these stabilize to a satisfactory degree; if $\cal N$ is large or infinite, most $n\in \cal N$ will not have been observed, and our conjecture must depend on educated guesses.
+(The appropriateness of the conjecture, the relation to the knowledge of the guesser, and how to improve a conjecture when new information arrives are the subject of \bfi{Bayesian statistics}; cf. Section \ref{s.maxent}.)

+\at{review the use of conjecture, knowledge, subjective etc. in this and the next Section, and whether the narrative is coherent.
+The point is, things depend on the actual situation, not on what we know about it.}

 Clearly, in order to have a consistent interpretation of the $p _n$ as relative frequencies, we need to assume that {\em each} reading is possible: \lbeq{1-1} p_n > 0 \mbox { for all }n\in \cal N, \eeq and {\em some} reading occurs with certainty: \lbeq{1-2} \sum _{n\in \cal N}p _n=1. \eeq For reasons of economy, we shall not allow $p_n=0$ in \gzit{1-1}, which would correspond to readings that are either impossible, or occur too rarely to have a scientific meaning.
 Clearly, this is no loss of generality.